omeka/omeka-s-developer/docs/configuration/config_reference.md

 - `cli`
     - `execute_strategy`: The execution strategy allowed by your server ("exec" (default) or "proc_open");
     - `phpcli_path`: The server path of the PHP version used to run Omeka S (auto-detected by default; e.g. "/usr/bin/php55").

+## Columns

+(Since 4.0) Configuration for column settings in the admin interface.

+- `column_types`: Available column types for use in the interface (this is a Laminas plugin manager config)
+- `column_defaults`: Default column config for views, keyed by interface (admin vs. public), then view.

 ## Controllers